The Historical Marker Database: Polegreen Church

 The Commission serves as a resource of ideas and initiatives to assist the County in promoting the recognition of and appreciation for the history of the County and protecting, preserving, and restoring the many historic landmarks and areas within the County.

-Heritage and History of Hanover County
+History of Hanover County

 Richmond Metropolitan Convention & Visitors Bureau